-For a community manager, one of the key metrics that they are measured on is engagement - members who are engaged with the brand and each other.
-It’s usually measured through metrics such as time on page, number of return visits, number of social media shares, number of comments or posts made and the number of likes or reactions made in a forum.
+For a community manager, one of the key metrics that they are measured on is engagement: members who are engaged with the brand and each other.
+This is something that’s usually measured through metrics such as time on page, number of return visits, number of social media shares, number of comments or posts made and the number of likes or reactions made in a forum.

 Any rise in these metrics usually means your members are spending more time interacting within the community and the brand.
-And one of the best tactics to drive community engagement metrics is through gamification.
+And one of the best tactics to drive community forum engagement metrics is through gamification.

 For the uninitiated; gamification is using game mechanics to influence human behaviours that you want to encourage amongst your community members.
 It allows you to optimize your community and gets you closer to your customer.

 At its core, gamification has the ability to motivate engagement, participation and loyalty among customers and community members.
 When done right, gamification provides better customer engagement and rewards for customers that all lead to more sales.
 It works because it focuses on some fundamental motivations that exist for many people, such as the desire to: